 Notice: This is not an affiliate review.
 I do not receive any pay or profit for sales of this app nor was I compensated for reviewing it.
 I was offered a free download of the app, but I paid for it anyway.

-You know when you’re hard at work at your breakfast table, but instead of working on paid PR work you’re typing an erotic story, but you’re not making much progress at it because you keep pausing to refresh the D&D forums?
+You know when you’re hard at work at your breakfast table, but instead of doing paid client work you’re writing unpaid fiction, but you’re not making much progress at it because you keep pausing to refresh gaming forums?

 Okay, maybe that’s not exactly like most peoples’ workdays.
 But I think most of us have times when we’re supposed to be focused and concentrating, and instead we’re scattered and unmotivated.
 That’s why I love Ananada.